lehhair/pot-app-recognize-plugin-GPT-vision/README.md

 Model: gpt-4o

+自用的Prompt: Analyze the image.
+OCR any text; skip if none.
+Use "---" to separate OCR text from analysis.
+Provide analysis in Chinese.

 Prompt: Please analyze the provided image, recognize and extract all the text content, and describe the main content of the image.
 Your response will be used as input for the next AI assistant or translation assistant.
 Please return the result in `Chinese (cn)`.

 or